ekeilty17/ekeilty17.github.io/_posts/2024-03-24-the-basic-physics-of-billiards.md

 ## Notation and Physical Values

 I think good definitions and notation is very important, especially in a post like this where there are a lot of moving parts.
 Here I will detail each variable used and its meaning.
+I recommend using it as a reference.
+It does not necessarily need to be read in great detail.

 ### Variables of Motion